minyez/minyez.github.io.hexo_old/source/about/index.md

 I love reading literature, especially classics.

-I love basketball and play for the team of graduate school.
+I love basketball and play for the team of CCME graduate school.

-My mother tongue is Chinese.
-I also learned English and Japanese.

 ACG is panacea.